Skip to main content

 Jessica Bateman has been a standout member of the House and has earned your vote for state Senate.

-Last updated: 2024-09-18
+Last updated: 2024-10-22

 Rep. Jessica Bateman is running to represent the 22nd Legislative District in the state Senate.
 A star legislator in her four years serving in the state House, she hopes to continue leading the state on housing affordability, reproductive justice, climate, and more.
-Before serving in the House, Bateman was an Olympia City Council member for five years, including serving as deputy mayor for two years, and an Olympia Planning Commissioner.
+Before serving in the House, Bateman was an Olympia City Council member for five years, including serving as deputy mayor for two years, and an Olympia Planning Commission member.
 She currently works as a policy advisor for community health centers in Washington.

 One of Bateman's biggest contributions has been her tenacity in making housing more affordable and accessible for all.
 In 2022, Bateman was the prime sponsor of the "middle housing" bill, which sought to expand housing options near transit and require cities to allow more homes to be built.
 Middle housing, or housing options between large-scale housing complexes and single-family homes, is one crucial element Washington families need to reduce costs.
-As cities build more duplexes, triplexes, cottage clusters, townhomes, and other medium-sized options, Washington can finally begin to meet its housing deficit, lower rents, increase homeownership, and more.
+As cities build more duplexes, triplexes, cottage clusters, townhomes, and other medium-sized options, Washington can finally begin to meet its housing deficit, lower rents, and increase homeownership.

 Bateman has also successfully sponsored other progressive priorities, including bills to preserve access to the abortion medication mifepristone, simplify the decarbonization of buildings, grow the behavioral health workforce through in-state licensing, and create incentives to convert commercial buildings into housing.